Bath Houses, Aqueducts, and Latrines

 In the case of the walls these will be the main points: First, the choice of the most healthy site.
 Now this will be high and free from clouds and frost, with an aspect neither hot nor cold but temperate.
 In this way a marshy neighborhood will be avoided.
 For when the morning breezes blow towards the town at sunrise, as they bring with them mists from the marshes and, mingled with the mist, the poisonous breath of the creatures of the marshes [i.e., microorganisms], to be wafted into the bodies of the inhabitants, they will make the site unhealthy. ~De Architectura I.2-5

-The aqueducts were the true triumph of Roman sanitary engineering.
+The aqueducts were the true triumph of Roman sanitary engineering and were used throughout their empire.
 Frontinus, the author of a treatise on Rome’s aqueducts, became water commissioner (curator aquarum) in 97 CE.
-He recognized the sanitary aspects of his position stating, “my office…concerns not only the usefulness of such a system, but also the very health and safety of Rome…”
+He recognized the sanitary aspects of his position stating, “my office … concerns not only the usefulness of such a system, but also the very health and safety of Rome ….”

-Well-drained latrines became commonplace both in the houses of the wealthy and in bath complexes.
+Latrines, either well drained or with the provision for semi-sanitary maintenance, became commonplace both in the houses of the wealthy and in bath complexes where there was a constant supply of running water.
 In lieu of toilet paper, Romans used a sponge tied to the end of a stick.
 After use it was returned to a bucket of saltwater.

 In Petronius’s Satyricon, in the middle of a great banquet, a slave brings in a silver skeleton put together with flexible joints, and after it was flung on the table several times, the host Trimalchio recited:

 So let us live it while we can,

 We’ll be like this when dead.